 Do I need to make reservations for my group to tour the gardens?

-If you are interested in exploring the gardens on your own, no reservations are necessary.
+If you are interested in exploring the gardens on your own, no reservations are necessary; however as a courtesy, we ask that you call the Visitors Center ahead of time to make sure we have plenty of parking during special events.
 For a docent-guided group tour, please call the Visitors Center at (803) 436-2640.
-Please give two weeks notice.
+Please give two weeks notice for all guided tours.
 Individual guided tours are not available at this time; however, as the successful Swan Lake docent program continues to grow, this may be possible in the future.

 Who designed the gardens?